jenee/ScrabbleSuggester/README.txt

 * * For each line, compute score for each word by going through letter: O(m)
 * Sort the words by their scores, descending: O(nlogn)
 * For each letter in each word, write the word into the corresponding letter's index-file: O(n*m)
+* * Prevent duplicates by ensuring each word written isn't the same as the previous written word: O(1)
 ~~~OVERALL: O(nlogn) + O(n*m) + (cost of writing to disk)

 Scrabble Suggester: